Intercollegiate Math Modeling Challenge

 - Get to use applied math and computational skills you learn at Brown,

-- (NEW) Compete against students from the NC Triangle (Duke, UNC Chapel Hill, NC State) and Ohio State!
+- Compete against students from the NC Triangle (Duke, UNC Chapel Hill, NC State) and Ohio State!

 - And win awesome cash prizes and competition sponsorships!